datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 during normal business hours at the Company's principal business office, or at any other place to which the parties agree.
-At the closing, (1) the Terminated Member or, where applicable, the executor, administrator, personal representative, or trustee of the Terminated Member’s estate, shall execute and deliver to the purchasing Members or Company any and all documents and instruments necessary to effect the transfer of the Terminated Units to such Members or Company, (2) the purchasing Members or Company will pay to the Terminated Member or, where applicable, the executor, administrator, personal representative, or trustee of the Terminated Member’s estate, the purchase price for the Terminated Units determined under Section 3.8(i)(b) in cash, and (3) the Company will change its books to indicate the change in ownership of the Terminated Units.
-If the Terminated Member or, where applicable, the executor, administrator, personal representative, or trustee of the Terminated Member’s estate, is not present at the closing, the purchasing Members or Company shall deposit the purchase price with any state or federally chartered bank in Illinois, as escrow agent, to be paid to the Terminated Member as soon as is reasonably practicable, less an
+At the closing, (1) the Terminated Member or, where applicable, the executor, administrator, personal representative, or trustee of the Terminated Member's estate, shall execute and deliver to the purchasing Members or Company any and all documents and instruments necessary to effect the transfer of the Terminated Units to such Members or Company, (2) the purchasing Members or Company will pay to the Terminated Member or, where applicable, the executor, administrator, personal representative, or trustee of the Terminated Member's estate, the purchase price for the Terminated Units determined under Section 3.8(i)(b) in cash, and (3) the Company will change its books to indicate the change in ownership of the Terminated Units.
+If the Terminated Member or, where applicable, the executor, administrator, personal representative, or trustee of the Terminated Member's estate, is not present at the closing, the purchasing Members or Company shall deposit the purchase price with any state or federally chartered bank in Illinois, as escrow agent, to be paid to the Terminated Member as soon as is reasonably practicable, less an